onvasrouler/AREA/backend/README.md

 ## Complete the .env file :

+# MAIN
 - PORT  this is used to decide the port the server will run on
 - SERVER_URL  this is used for the tests ( npm run test ) it is used to decide where it will send the requests
+- RUNNER_INTERVAL  time in ms between each runner's round ( each time all the data will be fetched from the api and treated)

+# JWT
 - SECRET  this is used to hash the password when stored in the do so put something strong ( like 32 random char )

-- GOOGLE_CLIENT_ID  this is used for google auth0 enter the google app id with the permission to get email and username
+# DATABASE
 - MONGO_URI  this is the mongodb URL the server will connect to
 - PROD_DB_NAME when the NODE_ENV is prod it will use this db
 - DEV_DB_NAME  when the NODE_ENV is dev it will use this db

+# TESTS
 - TEST_USERNAME this is the username used for the test be sure no account exists with this username
 - TEST_PASSWORD this is the password used for the test
 - TEST_EMAIL this is the email used for the test be sure no account exists with this email
 - ENABLE_TEST_ENDPOINT this will enable endpoint like /fastregister allowing the tests to create account without email verification

+# MAILS
 - EMAILER_EMAIL this will be the email adress used for the bot to send emails
 - EMAILER_PASSWORD this will be the email password used for the bot to send emails

+# GOOGLE
+- GOOGLE_CLIENT_ID  this is used for google auth0 enter the google app id with the permission to get email and username

+# AREA RELATED
+# DISCORD
+- DISCORD_CLIENT_ID this is the discord bot's client id
 - DISCORD_TOKEN this is the discord bot's token
 - DISCORD_SECRET this is the discord secret used for auth0
 - DISCORD_REDIRECT_URI this is the redirect uri used by discord auth0
 - DISCORD_REDIRECT_URI_MOBILE this is the redirect uri for the mobile app used by discord auth0
 - MOBILE_APP_NAME this is the name of the mobile app, this is used to return to the mobile app after auth0

+# GITHUB
 - GITHUB_CLIENT_ID this is the github client ID used with auth0
 - GITHUB_SECRET this is the github client secret used with auth0

+# SPOTIFY
+- SPOTIFY_CLIENT_ID this is the spotify client ID used with auth0
+- SPOTIFY_SECRET this is the spotify client secret used with auth0
+- SPOTIFY_REDIRECT_URI this is the redirect uri used by spotify auth0
+- SPOTIFY_REDIRECT_URI_MOBILE this is the redirect uri for the mobile app used by spotify auth0

 ## Usage